hoast/hoast-filter/README.md

 ### Parameters

+The parameters are given via a single object with the properties listed below.

-* `engine` **{Function}**: Optionally a custom function can be specified to use for filtering instead of the default pattern matching.
+* `engine`: A custom function can be specified to use for filtering with instead of the default pattern matching.
 The function can be asynchronous and gets given one argument [the file data](https://github.com/hoast/hoast#modules) and requires one return value of type Boolean.
+  * Type: `Function`
 	* Required: `If pattern not specified`
-* `invert` **{boolean}**: When set to true instead of allowing matches it will discard them.
-If the engine function is used it will invert the pattern allowance as well.
-	* Default: `false`
-* `patterns` **{Array|string}**: A string or an array of strings which gets used to match files using glob patterns.
-See [nanomatch](https://github.com/micromatch/nanomatch#readme) for more details on the patterns.
+* `patterns`: Glob patterns to match file paths with.
 If the engine function is set it will only give the function any files matching the pattern.
+  * Type: `String` or `Array of strings`
 	* Required: `If engine not specified`
+* `patternOptions`: Options for the glob pattern matching.
+See [planckmatch options](https://github.com/redkenrok/node-planckmatch#options) for more details on the pattern options.
+  * Type: `Object`
+  * Default: `{}`
+* `patternOptions.all`: This options is added to `patternOptions`, and determines whether all patterns need to match instead of only one.
+  * Type: `Boolean`
+  * Default: `false`

 ### Examples